elrumordelaluz/tryExec/README.md

 #### verbose

-Log when attemps, number of each iteration and results
+Log when attemps, number of each iteration and results.
+Could be passed a `string` to log.

-type: `Boolean`
+type: `Boolean|String`

 default: `false`